wyday/python-turboactivate/README.md

 # Python integration for TurboActivate

 Python integration for [LimeLM's](https://wyday.com/limelm/) [TurboActivate library](https://wyday.com/limelm/help/using-turboactivate/).
-This lets you add hardware-locked licensing (a.k.a. node-locked licensing) to your Python app.
+This lets you add [hardware-locked licensing (a.k.a. node-locked licensing)](https://wyday.com/limelm/help/licensing-types/#hardware-locked) to your Python app.

-Development status: **stable**.

-## Installation

-**Note**: this branch is not currently in PyPi.
-It's a separate, official, development from wyDay (the creators of LimeLM and TurboActivate) based on the intial (fantastic) work by devler.
-However, if you install turboactivate from PyPi (via `pip install ...`) then you will be getting an outdated version.

-We're working with devler to get our version in PyPi so this confusion will end soon.

-In the meantime, to use our version of the TurboActivate class, download it from here (or from [your LimeLM API page](https://wyday.com/limelm/api/#turboactivate)).

 ## Usage

 We have a full example app and tutorial here: [Using TurboActivate with Python](https://wyday.com/limelm/help/using-turboactivate-with-python/)

+That article shows you how to add [node-locked licensing](https://wyday.com/limelm/help/licensing-types/#hardware-locked) to your app, add [verified trials](https://wyday.com/limelm/help/trials/#verified) to your app, and how to package your Python app for distribution.